-Applicants requiring a purchase order number or similar references on the invoice are requested to clearly indicate this on the cover letter or application form accompanying the dossier, as well as in the formatted table template, for as long as this template remains in use.
+Applicants requiring a purchase order number or similar references on the invoice are requested to clearly indicate this on the cover letter or application form accompanying the dossier, as well as in the “Customer reference” box of the delivery file to be generated for submission via the EMA Gateway.
 The Agency does not accept standalone notifications of purchase order numbers that are not associated with a dossier.

 The Agency will charge the fee for transfer application notification at the start of the procedure, irrespective of its outcome (positive, negative or partial or full withdrawal).

 Guidance is available on how to pay an invoice.

 MAHs are strongly advised to contact email@example.com in advance of the submission of the transfer of marketing authorisation application, in order to discuss how to handle any ongoing procedures (especially when the product information is affected) or when there are variations or extensions linked to the transfer procedure.